opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/ideas/GIGS/README.md

 Current implementation was for GIGS 1.0 and did not covered all test series.
 We need to upgrade to GIGS 2.0 and complete the missing tests.

+## Relationship with other Code Sprint projects

+We could create a test case for the [Gridded Geodetic data eXchange Format](../GGXF/README.md) (GGXF).